Webhooks

 "Authorization": "API-Key <YOUR_WEBHOOK_SECRET>"

-3. If the values match, the webhook is authentic and originates from Unblock.
+Authorizationheader of the incoming webhook request.
+Compare it with the Webhook Secret for that URL.
+If the values match, the webhook is authentic.
 If they don't match, discard the webhook as it may be fraudulent.

 It is crucial to implement this verification step in your webhook handling logic to maintain the security of your integration.